HazzaLong/About-Harry-Long/README.md

 - I am seeking to join a CREATIVE and COMMUNICATIVE programming team work environment. <br>
 - 📫 Please, you can write to me at: harrylong96@yahoo.com or alternatively: harrylong96@hotmail.com <br> <br>

-Have a great day and please write me a message.
+Have a great day and please write me a message. <br>
-Kind Regards,
+Kind Regards, <br>
 Harry Long